-Why not take a trip back to the Stone Age?
-First stalk through the forest with the whole family and friends, discover animals or at least track down their traces in the ground and listen to the chirping of birds, collect green branches and fresh wild garlic.
+Let us trip back to the Stone Age!
+First stalk through the forest with the whole family and friends, discover animals or at least track their traces in the ground and listen to the chirping of birds, collect green branches and fresh wild garlic.

-When everyone comes back hungry and raving from hunting through the forest, there is no Brontoburger like the Feuerstein family, who captivated millions of TV viewers with their adventurous stone-age cartoons, but in the garden the barbecue grill is waiting for the fire to set fire to it and will soon start to sizzle on the barbecue grill.
+When everyone comes back hungry and raving from hunting through the forest, they will not find a "Brontoburger", known by the TV soap "Feuersteins" that captivated millions of viewers with their adventurous stone-age cartoons, but in the garden the barbecue grill is waiting to set fire to it and will soon start to sizzle on the barbecue grill.

 Into the trees